Oliver Gibson (politician)

-Oliver Gibson (born 28 June 1934 in Beragh, County Tyrone, Northern Ireland, died 27 April 2018 in Ballymoney, County Antrim, Northern Ireland) was a founding member of the Democratic Unionist Party (DUP).

-Gibson was a retired DUP councillor for West Tyrone.
+Oliver Gibson (28 June 1934 – 27 April 2018) was a Northern Irish politician who was a founding member of the Democratic Unionist Party (DUP) and served as a DUP councillor for West Tyrone.
 He also served as an MLA for West Tyrone in the first session of the Assembly.

-He was a former teacher and was an officer in the Ulster Defence Regiment.
+Background

+Gibson had been a teacher and vice-principal in Omagh High School as well as a Lieutenant in the Ulster Defence Regiment.
+In December 1974 it was reported that Lieutenant Gibson and a Corporal had been charged with the assault of two men in Omagh causing them actual bodily harm.

+In October 1983 Gibson announced the creation of a co-operative with a £1 million fund to promote Protestant businesses in the Mid-Tyrone area.
+A leaflet giving details of the venture stated that shareholder membership "shall be solely Protestant".
+The Omagh Alliance Party association criticised the proposal, saying it was "ludicrous" that the primary aim of a business co-operative was to "stop the enroachment of the Church of Rome`".

+In 1990 it was reported that Gibson had been "kicked out" of the Apprentice Boys of Derry because of his opposition to their application to the International Fund for Ireland for grant support.
+Gibson described the application as seeking "blood money".

 His niece, Esther Gibson, was one of the 29 victims killed in the 1998 Omagh bombing.

 In 1999, David Jordan, a former Ulster Defence Regiment soldier, broke down in a bar and claimed to be part of a patrol that killed a nationalist councillor, Patsy Kelly, in 1974.
 Jordan reportedly implicated Gibson in the murder.
 Jordan was never formally questioned in relation to the matter and no charges were ever brought against Gibson.

 In 2003, it emerged that Gibson was having an affair with his 35-year-old secretary Audrey McKenzie and was living with her in Ballybogy, County Antrim.
 His wife confirmed that he had left her and was no longer living in their Sixmilecross home.
 He retired as a councillor in Omagh District Council shortly afterwards.